nehaaggarwal241992/KIRO/NETLIFY_RENDER_DEPLOY.md

 - Make sure `Start Command` is `node src/index.js`

 ### Error: "invalid ELF header" or "better-sqlite3" error
-- This means SQLite is trying to load (we only need PostgreSQL in production)
+- ✅ **FIXED!** The code now automatically uses PostgreSQL in production
+- Make sure you've pushed the latest code to GitHub
-- **Fix**: Change Build Command to `npm install --omit=optional`
+- Verify Build Command is: `npm install --omit=optional`
-- This skips optional SQLite dependencies
-- Redeploy the service
+- Check that `DATABASE_URL` environment variable is set
+- The app will automatically detect and use PostgreSQL when `DATABASE_URL` is present

 ### Frontend can't connect to backend
 - Check `VITE_API_URL` environment variable